jkimys2/JN-Password-Generator/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

 This challenege has shown me much about JavaScript and how I can make or add changes to the webpage.
-I have learned how to use variables and functions the
+I have learned how to use variables and functions, as well as other methods, in order to add options that the user chose and generate a password based on their selections.